Styzex/Hyprland-dotfiles/README.md

 # Hyprland-dotfiles
 These are my hyprland dotfiles.
-The color scheme is from the kanagawa theme.
+Also the color scheme is from the kanagawa theme.

 # Dependencies
 - `hyprland`: window manager